ammahmoudi/diab-llm/README.md

 If you wish to create your own custom configuration combinations, you can use the following scripts:

+- `config_generator_chronos_inference.py` – For generating custom configurations for Chronos.
-- `config_generator_chronos.py` – For generating custom configurations for Chronos.
+- `config_generator_chronos_training.py` – For generating custom configurations for Chronos.
 - `config_generator_time_llm.py` – For generating custom configurations for the Time LLM model.

 ---